Robin-Logo

 The visitor experience includes every interaction that a guest has with your staff, office environment, and technology.
 As a business, you should be taking proactive steps to ensure these interactions are positive.
 Whether you’re welcoming prospective clients, job applicants, or new contractors, you always want to make a strong first impression.

-Your company probably already has a system in place for welcoming visitors, whether it’s formal or ad hoc.
+Your company probably already has a system in place for welcoming visitors, whether it’s a formal visitor policy or ad hoc.
 You can start to assess your visitor experience by asking these questions:

 • What information do guests receive before they arrive at the office?